Football in Vietnam

+Football as we know it today, was reported to have come into Vietnam in 1896 with French influence due to colonization.
+It was first introduced in the then colony of Cochinchina (Nam Kỳ) modern day Southern Vietnam, and then spread to the central and northern parts.

-When Vietnam was divided into the two countries as North Vietnam and South Vietnam from 1954 to 1976, two national teams existed.
-The North Vietnamese team was not very active, playing almost exclusively other Communist countries between 1956 and 1966 whilst the South Vietnamese team took part in the first two AFC Asian Cup finals, finishing fourth both times.
+When Vietnam was divided into North Vietnam and South Vietnam (between 1954 and 1976), two national teams existed.
+The North Vietnamese played almost exclusively against other Communist countries between 1956 and 1966, while the South Vietnamese team took part in the first two AFC Asian Cup finals, finishing fourth both times.